dantan123/pattern_recognition/README.md

 - naB = #times G classifies a point from a as class B
 - nbA = #times G classifies a point from b as class A
 5. If neither naB nor nbA are equal to 0, return to step 2.
-6. If the discrimiant is 0, j is incremented and
+6. If either is naB or nbA is equal to 0, j is incremented and this discriminant is saved:
 - Gj = G,
 - naB,j = naB,
 - nbA,j = nbA,